Tstat-TCP-STatistic-and-Analysis-Tool/tstat-dpdk/README.md

 Since multiple Tstat processes will be executed separately, the system will produce separate statistics for each instance.
 As such, we need to configure each instance separately.

-For instance, in `one_copy_cluster_dpdk/tstat-conf` we provide a set of example configuration files (`tstat00.conf`, `tstat01.conf`, etc.) which include all Tstat plugins, RRDTool output stats and CryptoPAn IP addresses anonymization for log files.
+For instance, in `$TSTATDPDK/tstat-dpdk/tstat-conf` we provide a set of example configuration files (`tstat00.conf`, `tstat01.conf`, etc.) which include all Tstat plugins and log files, RRDTool output stats and.
 Fell free to configure the software as you like.
 For more information please refer to the [Tstat HOWTO](http://tstat.tlc.polito.it/HOWTO.shtml#libtstat_library)